PROP

 The model was photographed using a Scotchlite front-screen backdrop.
 The starfields, ships, and saturn was projected on the backdrop during filming, saving compositing time and $$.
 A number of photography tricks were used to compensate for the model's focal depth of field.

 Most of the model fell apart over the years and very little is left of it today.
-Tom Seiler was gifted one of the geodesic fuel pods by Greg Jein.
+Bill George was gifted one of the geodesic fuel pods by Greg Jein.

 Do you know of any other parts of the Valley Forge have survived over the years?
 Email me if you have any information to add on this subject.